GoogleCloudPlatform/functions-framework-cpp/README.md

 ## Versions and Status

-> :warning: This library is considered **experimental** its API and other
-> interfaces are subject to change without notice.
+This library is considered generally available.
+We do not expect breaking changes to its public APIs.
+See [below](#public-api-and-api-breaking-changes) for a description of what is included in the public API, and what parts of the library may change without notice.

 This library does **not** follow the [Semantic Versioning](https://semver.org) conventions.